Labs64/netlicensing.io/_posts/2020-01-20-most-popular-programming-languages-learn-2020.md

 **Where to use:**

 - General-purpose
+- Cross-platform solutions
 - Web development using popular frameworks such as Django and Flask
 - Science and data analysis applications powered by popular libraries like TensorFlow, Keras, and SciPy
-- Machine learning, artificial intelligence (AI), Big Data, and Robotics all rely heavily on Python
+- Machine learning, artificial intelligence (AI), Big Data, and Robotics
-- Cross-platform solutions

 ## Summing Up